Savage Club: The Savage Club Masonic Lodge

 On 11 February 1882, the Prince of Wales (later Edward VII), attended a dinner in his honour at the Savage Club, before becoming a member.
 The Prince suggested a Masonic lodge, associated with the club, should be formed.

-The Savage Club Lodge received its Warrant of Constitution on 18 December 1886, and was consecrated on 18 January 1887, with war correspondent Sir John Richard Sommers Vine as the first Master.
+The Savage Club Lodge, No. 2190 received its Warrant of Constitution on 18 December 1886, and was consecrated on 18 January 1887, with war correspondent Sir John Richard Sommers Vine as the first Master.
 The first treasurer was the actor Sir Henry Irving, followed by the actor Edward O'Connor Terry in 1888.
 This tendency towards the arts continued to be reflected in the Lodge's membership for many years.

 The club and lodge have never been formally connected except in name.
 Lodge membership is not restricted to Savage Club members; however, most who join still have a professional life in literature, art, drama, music, science or law.